Nachimuthu-M/Java-JSP-Servlet-MiniProjects/README.md.txt

 - MySQL

 ## Description
-The program accepts an account number from the user and retrieves the corresponding account holder name and balance from the database using a SELECT query.
+The program takes product ID and new price from the user and updates the corresponding record in the database using an UPDATE query.

 ## Database Table
-accounts(acc_no INT PRIMARY KEY, holder_name VARCHAR(50), balance DOUBLE)
+products(id INT PRIMARY KEY, name VARCHAR(50), price DOUBLE)